kaung-min-khant/cse15l-lab-reports/lab-report-3-week-6.md

 <img width="660" height="590" alt="CleanShot 2022-05-08 at 16 26 30@2x" src="https://user-images.githubusercontent.com/66764591/167320134-62769224-a802-4cf3-b183-0c8261b0818f.png">

-* Click [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for generating a new `ssh` key
+* Click [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for detailed process of generating a new `ssh` key
-* CLick [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for adding a `ssh` key to github.
+* CLick [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for detailed process of adding a `ssh` key to github.

 * The `ssh` key is stored in my `ieng6` account in `.ssh`